Dick Traum

-Dr. Dick Traum is the founder of the Achilles Track Club for disabled athletes.
-In 1976, he completed the New York City Marathon, becoming the first runner to complete such an event with a prosthetic leg.
+Dick Traum (November 18, 1940 – January 23, 2024) was an American disability runner and businessman who was the founder of the Achilles Track Club for disabled athletes.
+In 1976, he completed the New York City Marathon, becoming the first runner to complete such an event with a prosthetic leg after being the first at shorter distances.
+He also collaborated with Marathon founder Fred Lebow in drawing more disabled athletes into the marathon.
 In the 1980s he became the first amputee to finish a 100 km ultra event, in Poland.

+In 1993, Traum wrote A Victory for Humanity.